developer-onizuka/Dataproc-Metastore/README.md

 # Dataproc-Metastore

 Dataproc Metastore is a fully managed Apache Hive metastore (HMS) running on Google Cloud.
+In this repository, we will study Dataproc Metastore from the Apache Hive mechanism.<br>
-Hive provides with a SQL-compatible language on Hadoop cluster.
+First of all, Apache Hive provides with a SQL-compatible language on Hadoop cluster.
 But it is very difficult to understand even difference between Hive and Presto / Spark.
 I learn how the Hive can preserve the processing result in storage via enableHiveSupport option at initiation of Spark Session, because I don't have any pure Hive environments.

 | |	Apache Hive |	Presto / Spark |
 | :--- | :--- | :--- |